Frequently Asked Questions

 How does advertising for a tenant work?
 Who pays for that?

 Advertising for a tenant is our responsibility.
-We include images and information relating to your property on our website.
-Potential tenants looking for accommodation view our website daily and sign up for our property spotter email alerts.
+We include photos and information relating to your property on our website as well as multiple other top sites.
+Potential tenants looking for accommodation can sign up for our property spotter email alerts, as well as express interest or book into viewing times online.

 How does a potential tenant view a property they are interested in?